rweigel/stats/python.md

 ! align="left" | Answer
 |-
 |
-The <code>for</code> has no body.
+The `for` has no body.
 Execution of this code will lead to an error "IndentationError: expected an indented block".
 |}

 ```Python